 Like prom dresses and middle-school diaries, soundtrack albums are potent, often awkward reminders of a particular time and place — cultural artifacts that stir myriad memories for those who lived through the era but impossible to understand if you didn't.
-The early Nineties were filled with best-selling soundtracks, everything from The Bodyguard to Dazed and Confused to Pulp Fiction, each of them catering to a specific slice of the listening public.
-For some fans, the period's preeminent soundtrack belonged to The Crow; like the movie that inspired it, the collection drips with a moody, mascara-streaked darkness that's so of its time, it makes listening to it today comparable to leafing through old graduation photos.
+The early Nineties were filled with best-selling soundtracks, everything from Dazed and Confused to Pulp Fiction, each of them catering to a specific slice of the listening public.
+For some fans, the period's preeminent soundtrack belonged to 1994's The Crow; like the movie that inspired it, the collection drips with a moody, eyeliner-smeared darkness that's so of its time, it makes listening to it today comparable to leafing through old graduation photos.

 Perhaps more significantly, though, it also represents a critical moment in which hard rock was severely fracturing into two different camps.
 One of them was grunge, which was best encapsulated in another monster soundtrack of the time, 1992's Singles.
 As for The Crow, that's where all the misfit toys, moody weirdos and defiant outcasts who didn't fit on the grunge bandwagon went to play.
 Listening to The Crow now is to be reminded that Nineties rock was more than "the Seattle sound" — and that while the subgenres contained on this record might not have been as huge, they sure added some slinky, grubby vitality to the decade's musical landscape.

 It's important to create some context to understand just how much of an anti-Singles the Crow soundtrack was.
 The Singles movie came out in the fall of 1992, written and directed by Say Anything filmmaker Cameron Crowe, who wanted to make a wistful, episodic look at the love lives of a bunch of sensitive Seattleites.
 Before its release, though, viewers got the mistaken impression that it was also an insider's peek at the burgeoning grunge scene, which was becoming huge thanks to Soundgarden, Pearl Jam, Alice in Chains and, of course, Nirvana.
 And although Crowe gave cameos to a few Pearl Jam members, Singles the movie was less about grunge than Singles the album, which featured all those bands except for Nirvana.
-Non-grunge and/or non-Seattle acts were also part of the soundtrack — including Smashing Pumpkins and Paul Westerberg — but because of Nevermind's commercial and critical breakthrough, the Singles album was able to ride that wave, giving everyone on the record a patina of zeitgeist-y hipness.
+Non-grunge and/or non-Seattle acts were also part of the soundtrack (including Smashing Pumpkins and Paul Westerberg) but because of Nevermind's commercial and critical breakthrough, the Singles album was able to ride that wave, giving everyone on the record a patina of zeitgeist-y hipness.

-If the Singles soundtrack became the must-have for discerning rock fans, then the soundtrack to The Crow was always seen as a less-prestigious record — a hodgepodge of various bands who, with a few exceptions, weren't nearly as fashionable.
+If the Singles soundtrack became the must-have for discerning rock fans, then the soundtrack to The Crow was always seen as a less prestigious record — a hodgepodge of various bands who, with a few exceptions, weren't nearly as fashionable.
 (However, it's worth pointing out that The Crow went triple-platinum, while Singles merely went double-platinum.)
-From the perspective of 2018, it's even clearer that The Crow was where some of rock's gnarliest, angriest off-the-beaten-path bands gathered to stew in their own filth and bile.
+From the perspective of 2019, it's even clearer that The Crow was where some of rock's gnarliest, angriest off-the-beaten-path bands gathered to stew in their own filth and bile.
 But if Singles was filled with bands who became part of the cultural canon, The Crow housed a lot of artists whose music you secretly loved for its melodramatic, doomed grandeur.

 Even the album's odd inclusions have their own perverted logic.
 Punk graybeards Violent Femmes and Rollins Band sit side-by-side with thrashy hardcore courtesy of Pantera.
-(Several of The Crow's contributors provided covers, including Rollins Band grinding through Suicide's "Ghostider" and Pantera paying tribute to forgotten Oregon punk rockers Poison Idea.)
+(Several of The Crow's contributors provided covers, including Rollins Band grinding through Suicide's "Ghost Rider" and Pantera paying tribute to forgotten Oregon punk rockers Poison Idea.)
 Alongside the veterans emerged a feisty new rap-rock unit called Rage Against the Machine, who on the strength of 1992's smash self-titled debut were bringing political consciousness (not to mention hip-hop) to mainstream rock.
 Their reworking of a "Killing in the Name" B-side, "Darkness," was relatively sedate by their volcanic standards, even though Tom Morello's guitar still screeches on occasion and vocalist Zack de la Rocha sounds off on the West's exploitation of African culture and its moral blindness in ignoring the continent's AIDS epidemic.

 But it was The Crow's big radio hit that was indicative of the album's lack of supposed cool.
 Where Singles featured grunge heavyweights, this album had Stone Temple Pilots, the band everyone at the time slagged as being Pearl Jam rip-offs, all the way down to late singer Scott Weiland's Eddie Vedderesque groans.